Louisiana Garden Club Federation, Inc.

 • DISTRICT VII - Diggers & Weeders

-• DISTRICT VII - Lake Charles Garden Club
+• District VII - Lake Charles Garden Club

 • DISTRICT VII - Rayne Garden Club

-• District VII- Sulphur Garden Club
+• District VII - Washington Garden Club

 • DISTRICT VIII >